espocrm/documentation/docs/user-guide/export.md

 ### Step 4

-After clicking Export button the export file will be downloaded.
+After clicking the Export button the export, two scenarios are possible.

+* Export will be processed right away and you will receive a prompt to download the file.
+* Export will be proessed in idle (if the number of exported records exceeds a specific threshold).
+A modal dialog will be shown.
+After the process is finished, you will be able to download the file.

 ## Access control